pedruo/MobilePlannerSimpleClient/README.md

 # MobilePlannerSimpleClient

-Simple python script with a simple GUI that connects do mobile planner from OMRON, receives the messages on the screen and allow to send commands.
+Simple python script with a simple GUI that connects to mobile planner from OMRON, receives the messages on the screen and allow to send commands.
 Also, stores a log file with all completed jobs.

 Use Python3, of course.